People's Liberation Army at the 1989 Tiananmen Square protests and massacre: Rumors

 The rumors inspired residents in Shijiazhuang to protest outside the headquarters of the 27th Army.
 Officers and family members of the 27th were subject to scorn and ridicule in their home city.

 In March 1990 a soldier on leave from the 38th army recounted his experience of suppressing the student demonstrations, claiming that his unit was tricked into opening fire on the protesters.
 During their approach to the square on the night of June 3 the soldier and his unit were unwilling to fire on the crowds blocking their path.
 They instead fired into the air to frighten protesters, and clear their route to the square.
 As the soldier's unit marched on, word was passed through the ranks that one hundred of their comrades had gone missing and were presumed to have been killed by the students.
 A count was conducted, and one hundred soldiers were confirmed missing.
 The soldiers were shaken by this incident, and became enraged with the protestors.
 Shortly afterwards the order to fire on the crowds was issued and obeyed to devastating effect.
 After contributing to the successful clearance of the square, the soldier's unit was engaged in cleanup operations.
 At this time the missing one hundred soldiers reappeared unharmed, having supposedly temporarily deserted their unit.
-The unidentified soldier had shared this story with his mother, and the rumor had spread from there, eventually reaching the ears of Pat Wardlaw, the then Consul General of the United States in Shanghai.
+The unidentified soldier had supposedly shared this story with his mother, and the rumor had spread from there, eventually reaching the ears of Pat Wardlaw, the then Consul General of the United States in Shanghai.
 Wardlaw comments that the source should not be taken a literal fact but instead as an example of the type of rumor circulating in China at the time.

 Deng Xiaoping's praise for the Army

 On June 9, Deng Xiaoping made his first public appearance since the beginning of the protests in a speech thanking and praising army's enforcement of martial law.
 Party organizations organized citizens to study the contents of the speech.
 He denounced the protests as a counterrevolutionary rebellion to overthrow the party-state, which fully justified the use of force.
 The demonstrators' complaint about official corruption masked their ulterior motive.
 The steadfastness of the army, the "great wall of iron and steel" of the party and country, Deng said, had "made it relatively easy" to "handle the present matter".
-He named 12 soldiers who died in the action "martyrs" and recognized 13 others as "Defenders of the Republic".
+He named 12 soldiers who died in the action "martyrs" and recognized 13 others as "Guardians of the Republic".

 Martial law was lifted on January 11, 1990.